-- 1. An individual may not accept a campaign contribution or make a campaign expenditure (including a campaign expenditure from personal funds) without a campaign treasurer appointment on file.
+1. An individual may not accept a campaign contribution or make a campaign expenditure (including a campaign expenditure from personal funds) without a campaign treasurer appointment on file.
 Elec.
 Code § 253.031.
-An officeholder may accept officeholder contributions and make officeholder expenditures regardless of whether he or she has a campaign treasurer appointment on file. - 2.
-Political contributions from labor organizations and from most corporations are prohibited.
-Elec.
-Code § 253.091, et seq.
-Partnerships that include one or more corporate partners are subject to the prohibition.
+An officeholder may accept officeholder contributions and make officeholder expenditures regardless of whether he or she has a campaign treasurer appointment on file.